mParticle/docs/src/pages/integrations/amc/event/index.md

 ### Timestamps

-mParticle will forward timestamps to Adobe if you have configured Timestamps Allowed or Timestamps Optional in your Connection Settings
+mParticle will forward timestamps to Adobe if you have configured Timestamps Allowed or Timestamps Optional in your Configuration Settings

 Adobe Context Variable Name | mParticle mapping | Used for
 -------------------- | ----------------